 It was most likely in the autumn of the same year that the Maharaja sold his Bentley to a Miss Thompson before he returned to India for the winter.
 By now I have studied my grandfather well enough to understand that he did not believe in holding on to things.
 Rather, he

 moved on to other things that caught his fancy.
 He had enjoyed driving around in his 3 litre for well nigh six months, and he figured that there was no use keeping it garaged for another half a year until he returned to England.
-And sure enough, he bought a Riley sports car the next summer of 1928 in which he zoomed in and out of his estate ‘The Manor’ at Old Windsor.
+And sure enough, he bought an Auto Carrier (AC) sports car the next summer of 1928 in which he zoomed in and out of his estate ‘The Manor’ at Old Windsor.

 My grateful thanks to Rolls-Royce and Bentley experts Mr. Rob Geelen, Mr. Wayne Kennerley and Mr. John Fasal, and automobile researcher Mr. Prem Kumar for helping me research this sporty Bentley 3 litre of my grandfather.